AirPods Pro 2 (2022) vs AirPods Pro: should you upgrade?

 Of course, those with an Android device still don't get access to any of these extra Apple-centric features, and there’s still no Android app either.

-Battery life is longer, too.
-While the 2019 AirPods Pro offer five hours of playback in the earbuds and another 19 hours from the case, totalling 24 hours, the Pro 2 take that to six and 24 hours, totalling 30 hours – and that's with noise cancelling activated.
-The latter means the Pro (2022) are now now more competitive with the market-leading Sony WF-1000XM5 buds (eight hours in the buds, 24 hours in total).
+Battery life is longer in the Pro 2.
+While the 2019 AirPods Pro offer five hours of playback in the earbuds and another 19 hours from the case, totalling 24 hours, the Pro 2 take that to six and 24 hours, totalling 30 hours – and that is with noise cancelling activated.
+The latter means that the Pro (2022) are now more competitive against the market-leading Sony WF-1000XM5 buds (eight hours in the buds, 24 hours in total).

 We did find the new AirPods Pro (2022) charging case drains a bit more power than before during use, but it charges up swiftly.
 If you’re running low on battery, pop the earbuds into the case for five minutes to get an entire hour of charge.

-While baby steps have been taken in the design department, larger ones appear to have been made when it comes to feature set in order to keep the Pros competitive and unique in the market.
+While baby steps have been taken on the design side of things, larger ones appear to have been made in the features department in order to keep the Pros competitive and unique in the market.

 AirPods Pro 2 (2022) vs AirPods Pro: sound quality